yldbouk/dpwt/README.md

 ## Permission Roles

-Roles are ordered from most to least powerful.
+Roles are ordered from most to least powerful.\

-- Server: Not a real role.
-Just here to tell you that `/console/uploads` is restricted from the web.
+Note that `/console/uploads` is restricted from the web and can only be accessed through the local machine or ftp.
+Not that you need to access the folder anyway.

 - Developer (`developer`): Strongest role; Access to everything.
 - Admin (`admin`): Access to the Admin Console.
 Can create and manage jobs created by anyone.
 Can manage DPWT users.
 Can manage printers.
 - Default (`default`): Default Permissions.
 Can Request and view jobs created by user.